xbazzi/xbazzi/README.md

 </div>
 <div>

-C++ by day, Rust by night, Python by force.
+C++ by day, C++ by night, Python by force.
+Rust just to say I've tried it.

 Some of the things I'm working on: